-Obesity is a serious and rising health epidemic in our country.
+Obesity is a serious and rising health epidemic and has recently been declared a disease by the American Medical Association.
 It is a condition associated with having an excess of body fat, defined by genetic and environmental factors that are difficult to control when dieting.
 Obesity is classified as having a Body Mass Index (BMI) of 30 or greater.

 It is estimated that nearly 93 million Americans are affected by obesity, and that number is predicted to increase to 120 million Americans within the next five years.
 Obesity increases the risk of heart disease, type 2 diabetes, some types of cancer, sleep apnea, and a variety of other conditions.

 There are more than 40 medical conditions that are associated with obesity.
 Individuals who are obese are at risk of developing one or more of these serious medical conditions.
 The most prevalent obesity-related diseases include:

 - High cholesterol